Heroin Withdrawal

 Heroin withdrawal is a set of physical and psychological symptoms experienced by individuals who are dependent on the opiate when they stop taking it suddenly.
 Symptoms may include nausea and vomiting, muscle aches and pain, extreme sweating, chills and tremors, restlessness, insomnia, anxiety, depression, irritability, increased blood pressure, and mood swings.
 Withdrawal can also cause cravings for the drug and lead to relapse.

-The goal of heroin use disorder treatment is to stop using over a length of time and prevent relapse.
-Treatment options include medications such as methadone, trazodone, and buprenorphine.
-These medications can help reduce cravings for the drug and reduce withdrawal symptoms.
-Behavioral therapy can help individuals maintain their behavioral health and cope with issues like stress management; and support groups, which provide peer support during recovery.
+The goal of treatment for heroin addiction, an opioid use disorder, is to stop using over a length of time and prevent relapse.
+Treatment options at Caron include medications such as buprenorphine which can help reduce cravings for the drug and reduce withdrawal symptoms.
+There are some centers that may use methadone and trazodone.
+To give yourself the best outcomes in recovery, it is critical to incorporate behavioral therapy as an integral part of MAT.
+It can help individuals maintain their mental health to cope with issues like stress management as well as utilize support groups to provide peer support during recovery.
 Additionally, to stay connected to one’s recovery, individuals can seek help through aftercare resources of their rehab facility and/or seek mental health professionals to provide additional support for their life after treatment.

 Visit Caron Treatment Centers for Heroin Detoxification

-If you or someone you love is struggling with heroin use disorder, Caron Treatment Centers can help.
-Our comprehensive treatment programs provide both inpatient and outpatient treatments that are tailored to each individual’s needs and provide a safe, supportive environment for heroin detox, recovery, and long-term success.
-Contact us today to learn more.
+If you or someone you love is struggling with an opioid use disorder, Caron Treatment Centers can help.
+Our comprehensive treatment programs provide treatment plans that are tailored to each individual’s needs and provide a safe, supportive environment for heroin detox, recovery, and long-term success.

 Continue Learning About Heroin Withdrawal